Evolution of networks with multiple junctions: The behavior of the flow at a singular time

-\begin{rem} In the special situation that no curves collapse, as $t\to T$ (we actually conjecture that this cannot happen, that is, that Problem~\ref{ooo6} has a positive answer and Corollary~\ref{curvexplod-general2} applies), the limit network $\widehat{\SS}_T$ is a regular network in $W^{2,\infty}$, hence, one can use the extension of Theorem~\ref{c2shorttime} mentioned at point~5 of Remark~\ref{oprob2}, in order to continue the flow after the time $T$.
-In this very ``strange'' case, one should investigate if this ``extended'' curvature flow, which is $C^{2,1}$ with the exception of time $t=T$, is actually always $C^{2,1}$, getting a contradiction by the maximality of the interval of $C^{2,1}$ existence $[0,T]$. \end{rem}

-If we consider the family of the non--degenerate curves of $\widehat{\SS}_T$, they describe a $C^1$ network, that we call $\SS_T$, which is not necessarily a regular network (it can have multi--points), but by Remark~\ref{remreg0}, the sum of the exterior unit tangent vectors of the concurring curves at every multi--point in $\Omega$ must still be zero.

-\begin{rem} Notice that, even if $\SS_T$ is smooth outside its multi--points and $W^{2,\infty}$, we cannot say at the moment that its curves are of class $C^2$.
-This will be actually a consequence of the analysis of the next section, see Remark~\ref{rem555}. \end{rem}

-We want to show now that assuming the multiplicity--one conjecture, the only possible ``collapsing'' situation we have to deal with in the interior of $\Omega$ is given by two $3$--points converging each other along a single ``collapsing'' curve ``producing'' a $4$--point with two pairs of curves with opposite exterior unit tangents forming four angles of $120$, $60$, $120$ and $60$ degrees (in this case the core of the limit degenerate regular network is given only by the ``collapsed'' curve).
-Analogously, at any end--point there can only be a ``collapse'' of the curve of the network getting there, getting in the limit two curves ``exiting'' from such end--point and forming an angle of $120$ degrees among them (again the core is still given only by the collapsed curve).
+As we said, at least one curve of the network $\SS_t$ has to ``vanish'', approaching the singular time $T$.
+We show that in this case, as $t\to T$, assuming the multiplicity--one conjecture, $\SS_t$ converges to a {\em unique} limit degenerate regular network $\SS$, containing in the interior of $\Omega$ only regular triple junctions or $4$--points with four concurring curves whose exterior unit tangents form four angles of $120$, $60$, $120$ and $60$ degrees (any of them coming from two $3$--points going to ``collide'' each other along a single isolated collapsing curve) and at any end--point on $\partial\Omega$, either a regular single curve or two curves ``exiting'' from such end--point, forming an angle of $120$ degrees among them (coming from the single isolated collapse of the curve of the network getting there).
+The cores of such limit degenerate regular network are thus given only by the isolated collapsed curves.

+We will see in Proposition~\ref{prop999} in the next section that {\em viceversa}, when locally only a single isolated curve collapses, the curvature stays bounded (see also the example in Proposition~\ref{type0prop}).